 • %symexist(<name>): Determines if a macro variable name exists in the macro symbol table.

-You can find extensive documentation for the above macro functions in the the Macro Language vignette.
+You can find extensive documentation for the above macro commands in the the Macro Language vignette.
 To access the vignette, run vignette("macro-language") on the R command line.

 Pre-Processor